Sweet Bread Ministries Orphanage work in Honduras

 These two pictures show both buildings almost completed:

-The orphans have now moved into their new home and although the complex is not entirely completed, it is usable.
+The orphans moved into their new home and the complex has grown to the point of not even looking the same now.

-Orphans like these from the already operating IMI orphanage and from other orphanages that Sweet Bread Ministries currently partners with are at the mercy of others.
+Orphans like these from this orphanage and from the World Wide Heart to Heart Orphanage and the Stella’s Voice Orphanage that Sweet Bread Ministries currently partners with are at the mercy of others.
 People like you and me have the power to make an eternal difference in their lives.
 If you would like to make a donation towards orphan ministry please let us know as we sending out financial support to orphanages around the world on regular basis.

 Jesus said this about it, (Matthew 25:34-40) “Then the king will say to those on His right, ‘Come you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.’